 *Spring 2021 requests will be reviewed earlier due to the remote learning environment.
 Please see the "Enrolling in more than 20.5 units" FAQ below.

 During the first two weeks of instruction, you should attend all courses you are planning to enroll in and ensure that there are no overlaps between lectures, labs, and discussion sections.
 If you have met those criteria, then you may request permission to enroll in more than 20.5 units (the unit maximum) during the third week of instruction.
 If approved, students still must add the course themselves before the add/drop deadline.

 - If you are undeclared: You may meet with an L&S College Adviser to request an approval for additional units beginning the third week of instruction.
 Note: In most cases, approvals are granted only to students with a demonstrated history of strong academic performance with high-unit course loads.

 - If you have declared your major: Meet with your Undergraduate Major Adviser (UMA) to request permission to enroll in more than 20.5 units.

 - Note: If you are declared in simultaneous degrees in two different colleges, you will need approval from both colleges to exceed the unit maximum.

-- Undeclared students who have a 3.3 GPA or higher may request to exceed the 20.5 unit max through an online form (link will be available here on January 25, 2021).
-To accommodate the remote format of classes, L&S will review these early for the Fall 2020 semester, starting January 25, 2021.
+- Undeclared students who have a 3.3 GPA or higher may request to exceed the 20.5 unit max through an online form on our Forms and Petitions page.
+To accommodate the remote format of classes, L&S will review these early for the Spring 2021 semester, starting January 25, 2021.